remiljw/learn-terraform-aws-instance/README.md

 - - `terraform init`
 - - - initiates terraform
 - - `terraform fmt`
-- - - formats the files to match the canonical standar
+- - - formats the files to match the canonical standard
 - - `terraform validate`
 - - - ensures the files are syntactically valid and internally consistent
 - - `terraform apply -auto-approve`